WebAssembly/constant-time/proposals/constant-time/Overview.md

 We would also like to support SIMD instructions in the future, and examine how other architectures' future constant-time guarantees can be leveraged by Wasm.
 We would also like to add some feature-detection bits so that especially security-critical code can refuse to run when the runtime or the architecture is unable to provide the necessary timing guarantees.

 ## Index of Additional Instructions
-To make it easy to port existing code, we propose adding a new single-byte (shown as CT in the below table) and making the new instructions' encoding match the preexisting ones with the prefix attached.
+To make it easy to port existing code, we propose adding a new single-byte prefix (shown as CT in the below table) and assigning opcodes that match the preexisting ones with the prefix attached.

 |Instruction              |Opcode |
 |-------------------------|-------|